 “Altruism – is defined as giving without any expectation or receiving in return”.

 Did you know that there are health benefits to your overall wellbeing when you practice altruism?
-Benefits such as helping reduce negative feelings and increasing empathy to others and also increased happiness and compassion.
+Benefits such as helping reduce negative feelings and increasing empathy to others and also increasing happiness and compassion.

-How can you practice Altruism?
+How can you practice?

-Offer support to your neighbors, give a donation, buy someone a coffee, help someone with their shopping, send a card, volunteer or cook a meal for someone in need, these are all forms of altruism however there are many more that I could list but I would fill the page!
+Offer support to your neighbours, give a donation, buy someone a coffee, help someone with their shopping, send a card, volunteer or cook a meal for someone in need, these are all forms of altruism however there are many more that I could list but I would fill the page!

 Research continually shows us that people who give and support others – without expectation of benefit to themselves – have been found to have better a life adjustment overall and tend to see life as more meaningful.

-Altruism is associated with better relationships, reduction in the feelings of hopelessness, less depression, increased physical health, and enhanced self-esteem.
+It is associated with better relationships, reduction in the feelings of hopelessness, less depression, increased physical health, and enhanced self-esteem.

 So why not try it give a little, with no expectation of receiving, and reap the health benefits today.